 Overview

-pk_ and are safe to use in client-side code (browsers, mobile apps)Start with
+pk_ and are safe to use in client-side code (browsers, mobile apps)Authentication Methods

 SDK Authentication